NBA Gametime Live

-NBA Gametime is the flagship program of NBA TV.
+NBA Gametime was the flagship program of NBA TV.
 The show began airing on October 30, 2008.
+The show concluded on October 1, 2025, during TNT Sports ceasing its content production for the channel.
+TNT Sports and the NBA could not agree on a new path forward for the management of NBA TV.
+The show "NBA Gametime Live" was replaced by a new flagship program called "The Association".

 Background

 The show has a studio host and various studio analysts.
 It airs live and provides the viewer live look-ins at NBA games, during which it shows a team's actual broadcast while providing analysis, interviews, and breaking news.
 The show airs live six days a week at different times and lengths, not airing on Thursdays due to the NBA's commitment to The NBA on TNT.
 The postgame edition, exclusive to NBA Playoffs coverage, airs daily and covers all playoff games.
 During TNT's playoff coverage, Gametime Live: Postgame airs around the same time as Inside the NBA.
 During the offseason, Gametime airs on a semi-daily basis, mostly to give results of WNBA and NBA Summer League games, report offseason transactions, and provide latest news on USA Basketball, Olympic basketball and FIBA competitions.